treeman/rqr/README.md

 # rqr

-A small QR code project I made to dip my toes into rust again after several years of absence.
+A small QR code generation project I made to dip my toes into rust again after several years of absence.
 I was always curious on how QR codes worked and it was a pretty good project to explore rust with.
-I followed an [excellent tutorial](https://www.thonky.com/qr-code-tutorial/).
+I followed an [excellent tutorial](https://www.thonky.com/qr-code-tutorial/) to learn of to implement a QR code generator.

 I don't plan on maintaining the project or add features to it.
 Feel free to look at the code to learn or fork it and do something with it.